Noisy Beeping Networks: Noise-Resilient Beeping Protocols from Noiseless Protocols

-The same holds even if $\pi$ is defined in either the $B_{cd}L$, $BL_{cd}$, or the $BL$ models. \end{theorem} \begin{proof} The claim follows by simulating each round of the original protocol $\pi$ by performing the \textsf{CollisionDetection} procedure (Algorithm~\ref{alg:collision}).
+\begin{theorem} Any protocol $\pi$ that takes $R=|\pi|$ rounds in the $B_{cd}L_{cd}$ model can be simulated in the $BL_\eps$ in $R \cdot O(\log n+\log R)$ rounds and a success probability of at least $1-2^{-\Omega(\log n+\log R)}$. \end{theorem} Note that the above implies that a simulation with similar parameters is possible for $\pi$ defined in either the $B_{cd}L$, $BL_{cd}$, or the $BL$ models, by simply ignoring the information the parties learn about collisions that have happened. \begin{proof} This claim follows by simulating each round of the original protocol $\pi$ by performing the \textsf{CollisionDetection} procedure (Algorithm~\ref{alg:collision}).
 For a given simulated round, any party that wants to beep in~$\pi$ is set $active$ in \textsf{CollisionDetection}, or otherwise it is passive.
 The output of each round is whether $0$, $1$, or $>1$ parties were active in this round, which corresponds to the round outcome of the node in the $B_{cd}L_{cd}$ model.
-The output in the weaker beeping models can trivially be deduced from the same information.

-Every round of~$\pi$ is simulated successfully with probability $2^{-\Omega(n_c)}$ and the entire $R$-round computation succeeds except with probability bounded by ~$R2^{-\Omega(n_c)}$.
-By setting $n_c=\Theta(\log R + \log n)$ we guarantee that the simulation succeeds except with polynomially small probability in~$n$ and~$R$. \end{proof}
+Every round of~$\pi$ is simulated successfully with probability $1-2^{-\Omega(n_c)}$ and the entire $R$-round computation succeeds with probability bounded by~$1-R\cdot2^{-\Omega(n_c)}$.
+By setting $n_c=\Theta(\log R + \log n)$ we guarantee that the simulation succeeds up to a polynomially small error probability in~$n$ and~$R$. \end{proof} Note that the above method requires the parties to know in advance the length of the protocol~$R$ (or a reasonable bound on it).

 The above implies that our simulation is essentially tight.
-When $|\pi|= n^{O(1)}$, our overhead is $O(\log n)$, which is tight for certain tasks, such as coloring (see Section~\ref{sec:mis} below), or the collision-detection task which is trivial in the $B_{cd}L_{cd}$ model, and takes~$\Theta(\log n)$ in $BL_\eps$ (Corollary~\ref{cor:collsion}).
-The question whether the simulation is tight also for long protocols $|\pi| > n^{\omega(1)}$ remains as an open question.
+When $|\pi|= n^{O(1)}$, our overhead is $\Theta(\log n)$, which is tight for certain tasks, such as coloring (see Section~\ref{sec:mis} below), or the collision-detection task which is trivial in the $B_{cd}L_{cd}$ model, and takes~$\Theta(\log n)$ in $BL_\eps$ (Corollary~\ref{cor:collsion}).
+When $|\pi| > n^{\omega(1)}$ we obtain an overhead of $O(\log n+ \log |\pi|)$.
+The question of whether such an overhead is tight remains open.

-\begin{remark} Note that the above method requires the parties to know in advance the length of the protocol~$R$ (or a reasonable bound on it).
-If we assume that the parties do not know~$R$, we can still simulate any protocol via interactive coding tools as presented in Section~~\ref{sec:mp}.
-This leads to overhead of $O(\log n)+ \poly(\Delta)$, which may be superior to the above overhead of~$O(\log R$) in the asymptotic case where~$R\to\infty$. \end{remark}